16pixels/Valisette/docs/guide/START.md

 Valisette requires the latest stable node version (a.k.a "Active LTS").
 :::

 This the standard way to install the project on your machine via npm and serve it from localhost with a self-signed SSL certificate.
+However you can just run it from "locahost" with ``yarn dev`` if you don't want to use a DNS Mask.

 ## Install cli from npm

 Run this command from any folder, it will pull the cli from npm and install it globally.

+Valisette avoids using [Node's package manager](https://npmjs.org) to install the project's dependencies.
+We use [Yarn](https://yarnpkg.com/) because it is simpler & built better.
+So as you run this command valisette installs yarn globally and install your project's dependencies (if you want to re-run install, run ``npm run start``)

 ```bash{4}
 # install cli